DMDavid/DMSubmitView/README.md

 ### CocoaPods

-1. Add `pod 'YYKit'` to your Podfile.
+1. Add `pod 'DMSubmitView'` to your Podfile.
 2. Run `pod install` or `pod update`.